List of operations conducted by Delta Force: The death of Abu Sayyaf

-On the night of May 15, 2015, U.S. special operations forces launched a raid on Deir Ezzor in eastern Syria.
+On the night of 15 May 2015, U.S. special operations forces launched a raid on Deir Ezzor in eastern Syria.
 The objective of the raid was to capture the head of financial operations of ISIL, Abu Sayyaf.
 He was geolocated using SIGINT (Signals Intelligence), as well as HUMINT (Human Intelligence) via assets from another JSOC Task Force conducting nearby low-visibility operations, while also utilizing the intelligence from covert assets inside local militias allied to ISIS.

 Sayyaf was killed after his on-site security personnel engaged in a firefight with U.S assault elements converging on the location from the landing zone, while the V-22 Ospreys and other aircraft stood by.
 In total, 13 were killed in action including Sayyaf.
-The raid captured Sayyaf's wife, Umm Sayyaf, along with records of ISIS operations.
+The raid captured Sayyaf's wife, Umm Sayyaf, and records of ISIS operations.

 Delta Force and Peshmerga joint raid in freeing prisoners

 MSG Joshua Wheeler (left), was the first American service member killed in Action in Iraq since 2011.
 SGM Thomas Payne (right), Then a SFC, was awarded the Medal of Honor for his actions that day.

-A joint predawn raid conducted on October 22, 2015 by a team of Kurdish Counter-terrorism Unit peshmerga forces and U.S. special operations forces on an ISIL run prison near Hawija in Iraq's Kirkuk Governorate freed approximately 70 hostages, including more than 20 members of the Iraqi security forces.
+A joint predawn raid conducted on 22 October 2015 by a team of Kurdish Counter-terrorism Unit peshmerga forces and U.S. special operations forces on an ISIL run prison near Hawija in Iraq's Kirkuk Governorate freed approximately 70 hostages, including more than 20 members of the Iraqi security forces.
 One U.S. Delta Force soldier, MSG Joshua Wheeler, was fatally wounded – the first American combat death since the start of the US-led intervention against ISIL.
 Four Iraqi units were wounded.
-SGM Thomas Payne, then a SFC was awarded the Medal of Honor by Donald Trump on September 11, 2020, for his actions that day.
+SGM Thomas Payne, then a SFC was awarded the Medal of Honor by Donald Trump on 11 September 2020, for his actions that day.